 With an area of 8,100 km² Vatnajökull is Europe’s largest glacier.
 It resides within the Vatnajökull national park – a protected reserve that covers 14% of the entire landmass of Iceland.
 The park is a mixture of glacial ice and volcanic activity – nature’s playground, a slow and never ending battle of these elemental forces.

 Due to the numerous volcanic eruptions that occur underneath the surface, each Vatnajökull ice cave is continuously changing and each tourist season professional guides seek out new and exciting cave formations to visit depending on safety and weather conditions.
-This is why you need to make sure you visit with a professional guide, as they’ll find you the very best caves.
+This is why you need to make sure you visit with a professional guide, as they’ll find you the very best caves, along with other useful information such as finding the best rent a car in Iceland, essential gear to bring etc..
 But one thing is for sure, every cave you visit will be a breathtaking and photogenic experience that you’ll never forget.
 Visit from November to March

 Be Dwarfed By The Power Of Dettifoss WaterfallSaid to be the most powerful waterfall in all of Europe, the Dettifoss Waterfall is not to be missed.
 Just imagine seeing the fresh glacial water of the Vatnajökull glacier surging over the top of the Jökulsá á Fjöllum 100 meter wide falls and then crashing spectacularly down more than 44 meters to the canyon below.